Skip to main content

 How do I prepare for this change?

 A good place to start is to determine the status of your email domains.
-Our free domain checker will verify the status of your DMARC compliance, along with the open-source protocols it is built upon, SPF and DKIM.
+Our domain checker will verify the status of your DMARC compliance, along with the open-source protocols it is built upon, SPF and DKIM.
 SPF is a list of servers and services that are authorized to send email via your domain, and DKIM is a tamper-proof seal that verifies that the content of your email hasn’t been altered.

 DMARC tells the world how to handle unauthorized emails sent via your domain by generating reports as your email moves to its destination.
 These reports can be sent to dmarcian’s powerful DMARC Management platform that gives visibility and control over how your email domains are used.
 It provides actionable insights every step of the way toward DMARC compliance and beyond.